bitdust-io/devops/README.md

 ## Runbook

-To start a release you need to prepare source code changes inside your forked & cloned "Stable" repo.
+To start a release, you need to prepare source code changes inside your forked & cloned "Stable" repo.
 You do not do any changes to the source code manually but use two helper scripts built for you.
-Those scripts will take source code from "Development" repo you already cloned locally and prepare everything for you to start Pull Request in the "Stable" repo and publish latest source code.
+Those scripts will take source code from the "Development" repo you already cloned locally, prepare everything for you to start Pull Request in the "Stable" repo, and publish the latest source code.

 To start you open a terminal window, change to `bitdust.devops` repository and run First script: